RiteshKhan/ampHmat/README.md

 8) u = Working precision for mixed precision H-matrix representation storage.
 9) u_mvp = Working precision for matrix-vector product with the resulting H-matrix representation.
 10) The code can be run in mixed precision as well as uniform precision settings (more info can be found in the main_file.m).
+11) There is a parameter N_max in createHmat.m responsible for building the entire matrix to check the global error caused by the adaptive mixed precision hybrid hierarchical representation.
+So make sure that you have enough memory to build the matrix.

 ## One example